Kurdyka-Lojasiewicz Property of Zero-Norm Composite Functions: Conclusions

 \section{Conclusions}

-We have established the KL property of exponent $1/2$ for the zero-norm regularized and constrained composite quadratic function $\Theta$, provided that the involved proper lsc function $\theta$ satisfies Assumption \ref{assump}.
+Since the family of KL functions of exponent $1/2$ is lack of the stability, their identification is not an easy task even for convex functions.
+In this paper, we have established the KL property of exponent $1/2$ for the zero-norm regularized and constrained composite function $\Theta$, provided that the involved proper lsc function $\theta$ satisfies Assumption \ref{assump1}.
 Some specific examples for $\theta$ are also provided to show that such an assumption can be satisfied.
-Since the family of KL functions of exponent $1/2$ is lack of the stability (for example, if $f\!:\mathbb{R}^p\to(-\infty,+\infty]$ is a KL function of exponent $1/2$, then its linear perturbation $f(x)+\langle c,x\rangle$ for some $c\in\mathbb{R}^p$ may not belong to this family), their identification is not an easy task even for convex functions.
-Our future work will focus on this property of other classes of zero-norm composite functions.
+Obviously, the obtained results are also applicable to matrix optimization problems which involve the loss function of matrix entries and the sparsity of matrix entries.
+Our future work will focus on this property for the matrix optimization problems involving row or column sparsity or the sparsity of singular value vectors.